top of page

 Challenge!

 The Destination Decarbonization Challenge is a case study competition open to undergraduate students who want to get involved in the energy industry, solve challenges surrounding carbon emissions in their local region, and win some prize money along the way!
-Learn more about the challenge by watching the video below.
+The competition is part of an NREL grant awarded to the WET Center as a part of the American Made Challenge.

 Accelerating decarbonization and reducing climate change is a large global issue.
 However, we think that the most impactful change begins at the local level with students who are, in our opinion, future leaders of climate change for many years to come.